pobradovic08/PyTR/README.md

 PyTR collects interface (IP address, IF-MIB::ifName) details for a given list of devices, checks and updates PTR RR for those IP addresses.
 PyTR features [_Connectors_](#connectors) for importing and exporting list of devices or existing PTR lists from/to 3rd party data sources.
-Currently implemented connectors:
-- Observium (requires MySQL database access)
-- Local SQLite database

 It features flexible JSON configuration file for simple implementation of rules for: